bumblebaytuna/BangleApps/apps/hourangle/README.md

 - Because I have limited time and resources I will never be extending the app to cover the following features, please don't waste time asking for them.

   - **Southern Hemisphere polar alignment**.
-I think it unikely practical or useful on a watch display this small
+I think it unlikely practical or useful on a watch display this small, sorry

   - **Support for Bangle.js 1**.
 It doesn't have enough memory to run the app.